 The first Jews began arriving in the region around Zagreb in the 1790s.
-By contrast, the Jews of the independent city-state of Dubrovnik (see p.
-4 of History and Myth) arrived much earlier.
+By contrast, the Jews of the independent city-state of Dubrovnik (see History and Myth) arrived much earlier.
 In 1407, the city granted Jews legal status, allowing them to perform religious rites in a 1352-founded synagogue that is still used today.
-After their 1492 expulsion from Spain, many Jews settled in Dubrovnik and helped it to become a vibrant mercantile power in the 16th-17th centuries (see p.
-4 of History and Myth), though they were subject to persecution under Venetian law.
-Dubrovnik's Jews achieved legal equality under French rule (see p.
-5 of History and Myth), only to lose it again after Dubrovnik's 1814 annexation by Austria.
-In 1873, Austria-Hungary granted Jews across all the citizenship Croatian territories full riahts.
-In subsequent decades, the Jewish population in Croatia grew significantly, reaching 20,000 by 1900.
+After their 1492 expulsion from Spain, many Jews settled in Dubrovnik and helped it to become a vibrant mercantile power in the 16th-17th centuries (see History and Myth), though they were subject to persecution under Venetian law.
+Dubrovnik's Jews achieved legal equality under French rule (see History and Myth), only to lose it again after Dubrovnik's 1814 annexation by Austria.
+In 1873.
+Austria-Hungary granted Jews across all the Croatian territories full citizenship rights.
+In subsequent decades, the Jewish population in Croatia grew significantly, reaching 20.000 by 1900.

-Religion during World War II (WWII): By the time Nazi Germany invaded and dismantled the Kingdom of Yugoslavia in 1941 (see p.
-9 of History and Myth), some Jewish residents had immigrated, leaving a population in Croatia of around 32,000.
-The Nazi-supported leaders of the Independent State of Croatia, the Ustaše ("insurgents" - see p.
-9 of History and Myth) tried to "cleanse" Croatia of non-Croats, notably with the support of certain Catholic clergy, such as the Archbishop of Zagreb, Alojzije Stepinac.
+Religion during World War II (WWII): By the time Nazi Germany invaded and dismantled the Kingdom of Yugoslavia in 1941 (see History and Myth), some Jewish residents had immigrated, leaving a population in Croatia of around 32,000.
+The Nazi-supported leaders of the Independent State of Croatia, the Ustaše ("insurgents" - see History and Myth) tried to "cleanse" Croatia of non-Croats, notably with the support of certain Catholic clergy, such as the Archbishop of Zagreb, Alojzije Stepinac.
 While the Catholic clergy often denounced the violence committed by the Ustaše, including massacres and deportations, they largely supported the forced conversions of the region's non-Catholic populations to Catholicism.

 Besides outright murdering some 330,000 Croatian and Bosnian Serbs over the course of their 4-year rule, the Ustaše also opened numerous concentration camps, the largest of which was the Jasenovac complex some 60 mi south of Zagreb.

-Between 1941-45, the Ustaše killed some 45,000-52,000 Croatian Serbs; 12,000-20,000 Croatian Jews; 15,000-20,000 and Myth).
-Nevertheless, WWI was devastating to Yugoslavia's Jewish population.
-Of the 67,000 Jews who lived in Yugoslavia before the war, only about 14,000 remained at war's end.
+Between 1941-45, the Ustaše killed some 45,000-52,000 Croatian Serbs; 12,000-20,000 Croatian Jews; 15,000-20,000